 - in a tensegrity structure the tensional net which pulls the entire structure taut is doing so by trying to make it smaller.
 The tensional net is the centripetal force which causes the compression elements to deflect tangentially from the center of the force.
 This is identical to how a gravity field operates on an object in orbit, thus the tensional matrix of a tensegrity structure can be understood in the same way: as acting like a localized gravitational field.

 - the closer a satellite orbits a planet, the greater the gravitational pull and the faster the satellite must move tangentially to keep from falling out of orbit.
-The further out an object is from a gravitational field the less gravity acts upon it (falling off inversely as the square of the distance) and the slower it needs moves to remain in a stable orbit.
+The further out an object is from a gravitational field the less gravity acts upon it (falling off inversely as the square of the distance) and the slower it needs to move to remain in a stable orbit.
 Putting aside issues such as atmospheric friction for low elevation orbits, an object placed in orbit will stay in that orbit unless acted upon by an outside unbalanced (centripetal) force.
 It takes more energy to put an object in a higher orbit – thus the higher the orbit, the more potential energy it has stored.

 Fewer struts makes forces travel faster and makes the tensegrity structure brittle

 (Oct 8, 2015, continued) The smaller a tensegrity structure is, i.e. the fewer the number of struts it is made from, the faster forces travel through it and the more brittle it is.
 For example, in a three strut tensegrity prism, there is no redundancy built in and a failure of one component is catastrophic.
 Its range of possible tensions is limited, meaning small changes in tension results in large changes in rigidity.
 The three struts rotate and pass close to the centre of structure.
 This corresponds to an object in low orbit – close to the centre of gravity – it’s moving faster and small forces have big, quick consequences.
-A six strut figure is in a ‘slightly higher orbit’ but each strut still bisects 25% inward from it’s approximate circumpherence.
+A six strut figure is in a ‘slightly higher orbit’ but each strut still bisects 25% inward from it’s approximate circumference.
 A twelve strut cubo-octahedron or even better, a thirty strut icosa-dodecahedron begin to approximate high orbit tensegrities – the struts each cut a shallow chord through the interior space and are closer to the tension envelope.
 A higher orbit tensegrity means greater potential energy, which translate to greater resilience, greater redundancy and a slower moment of reaction to a change of force.
 The range of movement is more elastic and less brittle.

 Tensegrities are dynamically stable partly because chiral rotations absorb energy by acting like springs which oscillate in and out to restore balance

 (Nov 15, 2015) A second insight was to realize that describing tensegrities in terms of tension and compression elements is limiting and not a complete description.
 For one thing it does not account for the chiral rotations built into their fundamental structure.
 Except for tensegrity prisms which are in a sense monads because their handedness is absolute, most tensegrities contain within them clockwise and counterclockwise rotations which additively cancel each other out.
 In a six strut expanded octahedron tensegrity there are eight triangular facets formed by the ends of any three struts spiralling around each other.
 Four have a clockwise rotation, four rotate counterclockwise.
 Tensegrities are dynamically stable partly because these rotations absorb energy by acting like springs which oscillate in and out to restore balance.
 This led me to investigating the nature of centripetal forces whereby a continuous force acting upon an object compels it to alter its motion and changes its acceleration.
 Gravity is a centripetal force that describes the relationship between discrete bits of matter and causes them to fall into elliptical orbits around each other.
 Newton’s three laws of motion describe this very well.
 It occurred to me that the tensional envelope that bounds a tensegrity acts like a centripetal force field exactly like gravity.
-Objects in orbit around larger orbits tend to find stable configurations which can last for a very long time presuming other forces like friction are absent or minimal.
+Objects in orbit around larger objects tend to find stable configurations which can last for a very long time presuming other forces like friction are absent or minimal.
 I wondered if tensegrities could be looked at (at least metaphorically) through the lens of orbital mechanics.

 The inertia of objects (mislabeled centrifugal force) is constrained by centripetal forces such as gravity or in the case of tensegrities, tensional nets.
 Given that centripetal force involves constraining rigid bodies to follow curved paths, one way to look at a group of compression components is to see them as multiple instances of a single object in rotation and each strut then becomes a freeze frame of the rotation path of a hyper object.
-A tensegrity prism is a frozen three dimensional drawing of a four dimensional rotating object. (see attached image***) Each strut and its orientation is an aspect of a more complex object that is moving in space and time.
+A tensegrity prism is a frozen three dimensional drawing of a four dimensional rotating object (see images above).
+Each strut and its orientation is an aspect of a more complex object that is moving in space and time.
 A lot of implications fall out of this assumption and I’m still working them out.

 Tensegrities are self-referential, disclosing how all the forces acting on them are arranged

 (Nov 15, 2015, continued) Tensegrities are the only structures I’m aware of that disclose how all the forces acting on them are arranged at any given time.
 In that sense they are meta objects – self referential.
 In orbital mechanics a higher orbit takes more energy to achieve, it is more sedate and has more stability.
 This might be equivalent to a tensegrity sphere with a large number of struts.
 There is lots of redundancy built in.
 In contrast a low orbit is faster and takes less energy to achieve.
 There is less redundancy which is less room for error.
-A 3 strut tensegrity prism will collapse if any on member is removed, not so a more complex one.
+A 3 strut tensegrity prism will collapse if any one member is removed, not so a more complex one.

 Tension forces in a tensegrity create prestress that is a type of artificial gravity